MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Results and Discussion

 \subsubsection{Retrieval Analysis}

 To further investigate how MoralCLIP's embedding space differs from standard CLIP, we analyze retrieval performance using MoralCLIP-Augmented.
-Using a consistent query across all four modality combinations, Figure~\ref{fig:retrieval_I2I} depicts the image-to-image retrieval comparison and Figure~\ref{fig:example_T2I} depicts text-to-image retrieval.
-For complete examples refer to Appendix~\ref{app:retrieval_results}.
+Using a consistent query across all four modality combinations, Figure~\ref{fig:retrieval_I2I} depicts the image-to-image retrieval comparison and Figure~\ref{fig:example_T2I} showcases the text-to-image retrieval example.
+Retrieval is performed using cosine similarity in the learned embedding space without any explicit use of moral labels during the retrieval process.
+Additional cross-modal retrieval examples are included in Appendix~\ref{app:retrieval_results}.

 The results reveal a fundamental difference in how the two models interpret content across modalities.
 We illustrate this with a query depicting a handshake, symbolizing cooperation and respect.
 In image-to-image retrieval, MoralCLIP retrieves diverse yet morally aligned content: dog companionship (nurturance), collaborative labor (cooperation), two individuals in conversation (connection), and a contemplative military serviceman (respect).
-Similarly, in text-to-image retrieval (Figure~\ref{fig:example_T2I}), MoralCLIP retrieves images emphasizing moral themes of care and human connection rather than literal visual matches.
-This demonstrates that MoralCLIP's similarity metric is driven by moral semantic associations rather than surface-level patterns, with all retrieved content showing significant moral label overlap with the query.
+Similarly, in text-to-image retrieval (Figure~\ref{fig:example_T2I}), MoralCLIP retrieves images emphasizing themes of care and human connection rather than literal visual matches.
+This demonstrates that MoralCLIP's similarity metric is driven by moral associations rather than surface-level patterns, with all retrieved content showing significant moral label overlap with the query.
 In contrast, CLIP's results clearly reflect its reliance on surface-level characteristics across both tasks.
 In image retrieval, all results are black-and-white, suggesting the model prioritizes the monochromatic nature of the query over its semantic content.
 In text-to-image retrieval, CLIP similarly retrieves black-and-white historical imagery, responding to the "historic" descriptor mentioned in the query text.
 This aligns with prior findings that CLIP associates grayscale imagery with historical contexts~\cite{Offert2023, blind_dates2023} and struggles with fine-grained detail~\cite{krojer_image_2022, clip_finegrained}.
 While CLIP's literal interpretation is technically accurate, it focuses on descriptive and visual characteristics rather than the underlying moral significance of human interaction, missing the deeper themes of cooperation and respect that transcend historical context.